lanceengland/EdiTools/README.md

 ### Narrow scope

 This is not a full-fledged EDI parser.
-It has one purpose, search, filter, and display EDI file contents.
-As such, only frequently needed properties are exposed.
+The primary focus was an easy way to search, filter, and display EDI file contents.
+As such, only certain values of the segments and elements are promoted as properties.

 ### PowerShell 2 compatible